 In his introductory remarks, Mr. Alioune Badiane, Acting Director, Programme Division, UN-Habitat, noted that the world was looking towards the emergence of an Urban Africa and as such the need for the continent to come together in order to form very strong partnerships for the development of Africa could not be over emphasized.
-Due to its peculiar circumstances, he went on, Africa needed to stand up to face the challenge of a rapidly urbanizing this Conference.
+Due to its peculiar circumstances, he went on, Africa needed to stand up to face the challenge of a rapidly urbanizing Africa.
+And to do so, it had to enter into partnership with other development partners like Cities Alliance, ADB, UNECA and others.
+He commended the Governments of Nigeria and Ghana for their support to the process of promoting the cause of the New African Urban Agenda as part of the preparatory process for Habitat III.

+Dr. Aisa Kacyira-Kirabo, Deputy Executive Director, UN-Habitat, then welcomed dignitaries to the meeting.
+Their large number, in excess of 100 delegates, she asserted, underscored the importance they attached to this Conference.
 She noted that although Africa was the least urbanized of the continents, it was nevertheless the most rapidly urbanizing of all of them in this century.
 Unfortunately, she also added, Africa's urbanization has created large slums in our cities while the problems of urbanization were not only sectoral but holistic and went beyond housing or infrastructure; there was therefore a need to translate this growth of African cities into engines of economic and social transformation, and to establish strong institution frameworks as well as responsive legislation that go beyond policies.